stcybrdgs/misc_Java/README.md

 #misclJava

-This repo contains several intro-level Java programs from college coursework.

-The programs utilize Java swing components to create rudimentary GUIs.
+This repo contains several intermediate-level Java programs from college coursework.
+The programs use **Java Swing** components to create simple **GUIs**.